-Free homeschool resources are a must for any homeschool family working on a budget.
+Free homeschool curriculum and resources is a must for any homeschool family working on a budget.

 I knew this, but it became shockingly more clear when a tutoring company reached out to me a while ago to promote their services to my readers.

 They thought they would be a good fit for my audience…and they said they’d pay me $100-$200 for each person I signed up to their program.

 My “nonsense meter” was going off like crazy, but I clicked through to their website anyway.

 Sure enough, they were willing to virtually tutor your kid for a mere $500/month commitment.

 Did I mention they offer tutoring for K-12…So they could potentially be charging some family $500/month + the cost of curriculum to tutor a 5-year-old!